 Like full generic drug applications, PASs are subject to performance and review goals under GDUFA, which are intended to make sure FDA reviews applications quickly.
 In return, industry helps fund FDA through the submission of fees.
 The PAS submissions aren't cheap, with each one costing $31,930—half the cost of a full ANDA submission.

-The question on most PAS applicants’ minds: When can I expect to obtain approval from FDA for a PAS?
+The question on most PAS applicants’ minds: When can I expect to obtain

 To better clarify the process of how PAS applications are treated under the GDUFA program, FDA is now out with a new draft guidance document, ANDA Submissions — Prior Approval Supplements Under GDUFA.